grep-vibhor/memorang-temp/README.md

 *  Redis: for high Performance and low Latency

+## Scalability
+* Can query database in batches to accomodate growing user base
+* Can handle millions of transactions by scaling out worker instances and using a robust message queue.

 ## Assumptions
 System is running on AWS and Workers are running as part of an Auto scaling group which scales based on the user base custom metric.